Asana

 • Goals, milestones, and OKR tracking

-Limitations: The sheer volume of features makes ClickUp one of the most complex PM tools to learn and configure.
-Performance can slow on larger workspaces.
-AI features cost $9–28/user/month extra.
+Limitations: The volume of features makes ClickUp complex to configure.
+Performance slows on larger workspaces.
+AI features cost $9-28/user/month extra .

 Pricing: Free Forever plan available.
 Unlimited at $7/user/month.
 Business at $12/user/month.
 Enterprise pricing on request.

-Monday.com appeals to teams that find Asana's interface too structured and want a more visual, drag-and-drop approach to project management.
-Its color-coded boards and intuitive automations make it easy for non-technical teams to manage work without a steep learning curve.
+Monday.com appeals to teams that want a more visual, drag-and-drop approach than Asana's structured list-first interface.
+Color-coded boards and intuitive automations make it accessible for non-technical teams without a steep learning curve.

-Monday.com has expanded beyond project management into CRM, dev tools, and service management as separate products.
-The automation engine is powerful, though action limits on lower tiers can be restrictive.
+Monday.com has expanded into CRM, dev tools, and service management as separate products.
+The automation engine is strong, though action limits on lower tiers restrict high-volume workflows.

 Key features: